-No need to give up roasted corn, perfect pumpkins or encounters with friendly ghosts this fall.
-These Long Island farms and nurseries are offering bring-your-own-mask, socially distanced fun.
+Fall means the return of roasted corn, perfect pumpkins and encounters with friendly ghosts.
+Here are some Long Island farms and nurseries offering all-ages fun.

 Go moonlight pumpkin picking